merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 {:.notice}
 In anvi'o, the mean of the middle 50% of per-base coverage values is called 'Q2Q3 coverage'.
 That is, we throw out the lowest quarter (Q1) and highest quarter (Q4) of per-nucleotide coverages to elimimate any extremely high coverage values due to non-specific read recruitment and extremely low coverage values which may be due to the absence of individual genes in the local population.
 This leaves only quarter 2 (Q2) and quarter 3 (Q3) of the distribution of all per-nucleotide coverage values, which yield a mean coverage value that can more accurately reflect the population's true coverage in the sample.
 Hence, 'Q2Q3 coverage'.
 This is a very bad and not statistician-friendly name, we know.
 Sorry about that.

 Taking all that evidence together, it looks like this Red Sea metagenome contains a population that is kind-of similar to the _Trichodesmium sp._ MAG, but in extremely low abundance.
+In fact, since our reference contains only a single genome, it is possible that many of these reads originated from different microbial populations (perhaps other _Trichodesmium_ species), but were similar enough to match this genome (i.e., non-specific read recruitment).
+To find out if this is the case, we'd have to try competitive read recruitment and see if it makes a difference in how many reads map to this MAG (this is coming later).

-Why could this be, given that the MAG originates from the Red Sea?
+Why was the read recruitment so limited, given that the MAG originates from the Red Sea?
 The [metagenomes](https://www.ncbi.nlm.nih.gov/biosample/SAMN25809967) this MAG was generated from and our `RED_SEA` sample (derived from [this metagenome](https://www.ncbi.nlm.nih.gov/biosample/SAMEA2657055/)) are very different -- the former were sampled in November 2020 from very coastal waters at a depth of 20m in the Gulf of Aqaba (no size fraction information provided), while the latter was sampled in January 2010, much farther south and offshore at a depth of 5m (size fraction 20-180μm).
 So there are a lot of differences in the sampling and environmental parameters that could contribute to the relative lack of detection of this MAG in our `RED_SEA` sample.
 Just because two samples come from the same approximate location does not mean they will contain the same microbes.

 Before we move on, let's use `anvi-profile` to generate a profile database for this BAM file.
 We won't do anything with it right now, but it will come in handy later when we want to visualize this data: